augiedonovan-code/technical-interview-assets/README.md

 ---

 ## Case Study Prompt
-You are an analyst asked to help Netflix leadership better understand the **composition and evolution of the content catalog**.
+You are an analyst asked to help leadership better understand this dataset

 Using the dataset:

-1. Create a Tableau dashboard or story that highlights the most important trends and patterns.
+1. Create a Tableau dashboard that highlights important trends and patterns.
 2. Identify **3–5 key insights** that would be meaningful to senior executives.
 3. Provide **diagnostic commentary** explaining *why* these patterns may exist.
 4. Based on your findings, propose **1–2 strategic recommendations** related to: